Juenjie/CRBMG/README.md

 # CRBMG
 CRBMG solves the (to be filled later).
-The Unit of the equations are Rationalized-Lorentz-Heaviside-QCD.
+The equations are in **Rationalized-Lorentz-Heaviside-QCD Unit**.

 ## 1. The EMsolver Module
 EMsolver implements the Jefimenko's equations on GPUs.